queicherius/software-defined-infrastructure/docs/1-dns.md

 ## Mail exchange record

-Since we want to be able to send emails via our domain as well, we have to set up a MX record in `/etc/bind/zones/db.mi.hdm-stuttgart.de`.
+Since we want to be able to send emails via our domain as well, we have to set up an MX record in `/etc/bind/zones/db.mi.hdm-stuttgart.de`.
 We already have a mail server provided by our system administrator, so we are going to use that.

 ```
 ; name servers - NS records